 Staff demonstrated an awareness of the Mental Capacity Act (MCA) 2005 and its relevance to their role.
 The MCA provides a legal framework for acting and making decisions on behalf of adults who may lack the capacity to make particular decisions.
-The partners demonstrated how they would obtain consent from patients who they thought would experience difficulty in providing consent.
+The dentist demonstrated how they would obtain consent from patients who they thought would experience difficulty in providing consent.
 This was consistent with the provisions of the MCA.
+Staff ensured patients gave their consent before treatment began.
+Staff informed us verbal consent was always sought prior to any treatment.
+In addition, the advantages and disadvantages of the treatment options and the appropriate fees were discussed before treatment commenced.
+Patients were given time to consider and make informed decisions about which option they preferred.
+Staff were aware that consent could be withdrawn at any time.